BosEriko/dotfiles/README.md

 ## Alacritty
 Download [Alacritty](https://alacritty.org/) and update its [config](alacritty/alacritty.yml) file.
 It's usually on `%APPDATA%\alacritty\alacritty.yml`.

-**Note:** You can set Ubuntu as your Default profile on the Startup Settings of the Windows Terminal to make it easier for you.

 ## Installation
 Run this inside Ubuntu on WSL.
 Don't forget to change the proper location for the STORAGE env on the script below as well as inside this [environment.z.sh](zsh/modules/environment.z.sh).
 ``` sh